Franklyn Seales: Career

 Seales made his breakthrough in 1978 with the PBS drama, Trial of the Moke, portraying Lt.
 Henry O. Flipper, the first African-American graduate of West Point.
 He went on to appear in The Onion Field (1979), in which he portrayed real-life convicted cop killer Jimmy Lee (Youngblood) Smith.
 That same year, he also had a minor role in Star Trek: The Motion Picture.
 He appeared in the 1981 film, Southern Comfort, in which he portrayed Rifleman Cleotis Simms.

 He came to do other television and became a regular on Silver Spoons (which also starred Houseman), a situation comedy of the early 1980s in which he portrayed Dexter Stuffins from 1983 to 1987.
 He appeared on episodes of Hill Street Blues and Amen.

 In Los Angeles, Seales joined L.A.
 Theatre Works and was seen in such unconventional productions as Conversation at Night With a Despised Character, in which Los Angeles Times critic Lawrence Christon found him "one of America's most compelling stage actors."

 He was the Last Person on Earth in Sade-Sack, or How to Live After the Asprocalisp, and he starred in Bertolt Brecht's The Caucasian Chalk Circle.
 Working primarily in the experimental Equity Waiver theaters of L.A.'s Westside, Seales was seen in No Place to Be Somebody, as "Hamlet" in the Charles Marowitz drama, in Babbitt and Oh Dad Poor Dad.

 Despite his talent some of the roles he most wanted sometimes eluded him.
 "Either I'm not black enough or I look too Hispanic or Cuban", he said in one of his last interviews in 1988.
 "I have to be hired by someone who knows my work."
 His last major triumph was at the Mark Taper Forum in October 1988, in Nothing Sacred, an adaptation of Ivan Turgenev's novel Fathers and Sons.
 Along with acting, Seales was a painter.

 Personal life and death

 According to Walter Hill, the director of Southern Comfort, Seales was gay.

-Franklyn Seales started noticing symptoms of AIDS related illness (in particular a persistent cough) on the set of Amen and had been unable to work regularly for the last couple years of his life.
+Seales started noticing symptoms of AIDS-related illness (in particular a persistent cough) on the set of Amen and had been unable to work regularly for the last couple years of his life.

-On May 14, 1990, Seales died at the age of 37 from complications of AIDS at his family's home in Brooklyn.
+On May 14, 1990, Seales died at age 37 from complications of AIDS at his family's residence in Brooklyn.
 He was cremated and his ashes were scattered in the Caribbean Sea.